JBZoo/CSV-Blueprint/README.md

 name: Schema uses presets and add new columns + specific rules.
 description: This schema uses presets.
 Also, it demonstrates how to override preset values.

-presets: # Include any other schemas and defined for each alias
+presets: # Include any other schemas and defined for each alias.
-  users: ./preset_users.yml       # Include the schema with common user data
+  users: ./preset_users.yml       # Include the schema with common user data.
-  db: ./preset_database.yml       # Include the schema with basic database columns
+  db: ./preset_database.yml       # Include the schema with basic database columns.

 filename_pattern:
-  preset: users                   # Take the filename pattern from the preset
+  preset: users                   # Take the filename pattern from the preset.

+structural_rules:                 # Take the global rules from the preset.
+  preset: users

 csv:
-  preset: users                   # Take the CSV settings from the preset
+  preset: users                   # Take the CSV settings from the preset.
-  enclosure: '|'                  # Overridden value
+  enclosure: '|'                  # Overridden enclosure only for this schema.

 columns:
-  # Grap only needed columns from the preset in specific order
+  # Grap only needed columns from the preset in specific order.
   - preset: db/id
   - preset: db/status
   - preset: users/login
   - preset: users/email
   - preset: users/full_name
   - preset: users/birthday

-  # Just a bit changed column from the preset
+  - name: phone                   # Rename the column. "phone_number" => "phone".
+    preset: users/phone_number
   - preset: users/password
     rules:
-      length_min: 10              # Overridden value to force a strong password
+      length_min: 10              # Overridden value to force a strong password.

-  - name: phone                   # Overridden name of the column
-    preset: users/phone_number

-  # New column specific only this schema
+  - name: admin_note              # New column specific only this schema.
-  - name: admin_note
     description: Admin note
     rules:
       not_empty: true